clokep/relapse/docs/admin_api/rooms.md

 }
 ```

-_Changed in Synapse 1.66:_ Added the `forgotten` key to the response body.
+_Changed in Relapse 1.66:_ Added the `forgotten` key to the response body.

 # Room Members API